Stock market today: AI frenzy pulls Wall Street higher despite DC debt woes

-NEW YORK (AP) — A monster financial forecast from one of Wall Street’s most influential stocks is helping to support the market Thursday, as worries worsen about political rancor in Washington.
+NEW YORK (AP) — Wall Street’s building frenzy over artificial intelligence is helping to lift the market Thursday, even as worries worsen about political rancor in Washington.

-The S&P 500 was 0.4% higher in early trading after chipmaker Nvidia reported stronger profit and revenue than expected for the latest quarter, benefiting from the tech world’s rush into artificial intelligence.
-It helped the Nasdaq composite leap 1.3%, as of 9:40 a.m., while the Dow Jones Industrial Average was down 111 points, or 0.3%, at 32,688.
+The S&P 500 was 0.7% higher in midday trading after chipmaker Nvidia gave a monster forecast for upcoming sales as it benefits from the tech world's rush into AI.
+It helped the Nasdaq composite leap 1.4%, as of 11 a.m.
+Eastern time, while the Dow Jones Industrial Average was down 58 points, or 0.2%, at 32,741.

-Because it’s one of Wall Street’s most valuable stocks, Nvidia’s 22.5% surge was the strongest force pushing upward on the S&P 500.
+Because it’s one of Wall Street’s most valuable stocks, Nvidia's 25% surge was the strongest force pushing upward on the S&P 500.
 Its forecast of roughly $11 billion in revenue for the current quarter blew past analysts’ expectations for less than $7.2 billion.
-Nvidia’s stock has already more than doubled this year.
+Nvidia’s stock has already more than doubled this year, and its total value is approaching $1 trillion.

 Big Tech stocks rallied further, adding to recent gains fueled by excitement about AI.
-Google's parent company, Alphabet, rose 2.5%, while Microsoft gained 2.5%.
+The field has become so hot that critics warn of a possible bubble, while supporters say it could be the latest revolution to reshape the global economy.
+Microsoft gained 3.2%, while Google’s parent company, Alphabet, rose 2.3%.

-They helped solidify the market despite worries about the U.S. government edging closer to a possible default on its debt.
+They helped lift indexes even as the majority of stocks fell on worries about the U.S. government edging closer to a possible default on its debt.
 Washington could run out of cash to pay its bills as soon as June 1, unless Congress allows it to borrow more.

 The widespread expectation on Wall Street has been for Washington to eventually come to a deal, as it has many times before, because a failure would likely be awful for the entire economy.
 But the bitter partisanship on Capitol Hill is hurting faith and trust in the government.